 What happens to your data?

-Your personal data is held securely by the Natural History Museum in accordance with data protection legislation.
+Your personal data is held securely by the Museum in accordance with data protection legislation.
 When you book tickets through our website, we will email you to confirm your order details.
 For more information about how we manage your data, please see our privacy notice.

 If you choose tickets that include a donation to the Museum and you Gift Aid your order, your personal data will be passed on to HM Revenue & Customs only for the purposes of claiming Gift Aid on your order.
 Your personal data may be stored by HM Revenue & Customs for up to seven years for the purposes of financial auditing.